-This is the 6th year running that McCombs requires the applicants to write an introduction essay.
+This is the 7th year running that McCombs requires the applicants to write an introduction essay.
 McCombs asks them to delve on their personal as well as professional attributes in 250 words.
-This essay, in terms of the topic and the medium of communication, provide applicants with flexibility and freedom to showcase their creative side.
-You may take time to brainstorm ideas about what you would like your teammates at McCombs to know about you.
+This essay, in terms of the topic and the medium of communication, provides applicants with flexibility and freedom to showcase their creative side.
+You may take time to brainstorm ideas about what would you like your teammates at McCombs to know about you.
 You can discuss your cultural background, motivation, personal and professional goals, hobbies/interests, and issues that pique your interest.
 The motive is to tell them who you are.
 Please don’t forget the first sentence of the essay prompt, “We will learn a lot about your professional background through your resume and letter of recommendation.
 We want to get to know you further.”

 To showcase your creativity, McCombs offers you a choice of two modes of communication.
 You may pick the format that works best for you.
-If you are an introvert, and/or if you love to write, you may select the ‘essay mode’ for sure (Most people I worked with opted for the essay option).
+If you are an introvert, and if you love to write, you may select the ‘essay mode’ for sure (Most people I worked with opted for the essay option).
 If you are an extrovert, you may find the video mode more exciting.
 A video essay allows applicants to be more creative as well as imaginative.
 For example, if you plan to share your culinary skills with your classmates, you may consider shooting part of the one-minute video in your kitchen.

-Though it’s fun doing a video essay, it is my understanding that it would demand more time than a regular essay (This by no means implies that crafting an ‘introduction’ essay of 250 words is not challenging).
+Though it’s fun doing a video essay, it is my understanding that it would demand more time than a regular essay (This by no means implies that crafting an introduction essay of 250 words is not challenging).
 You may experiment with the video option if you can invest a significant amount of time in practicing and rehearsing for the video to grab the attention of your audience not only through your words but also through your body language and facial expressions.
 Don’t forget to add some humor to it.
 And remember, your challenge is to say it all in 60 seconds only.
 But if you are not confident of showing your dynamic personality in a one- minute video, then the video may not be a good option.
 Whichever medium you choose, dedicate the work necessary to ensure that your introduction is engaging and presents you as a likable, friendly, and well-rounded individual.

 Essay 2: Picture yourself at graduation.
 Describe how you spent your two years as a Texas MBA student, and how that experience helped to prepare you for the post-MBA world.
 (500 words)

 The key to this essay is to demonstrate your ‘fit’ with the school.
-Instead of explaining how McCombs MBA program will help you achieve your goals, you need to look ahead and visualize yourself at your graduation day and explain how two years at the Texas MBA helped prepare you for your post-MBA personal and professional goals.
+Instead of explaining how McCombs MBA program will help you achieve your goals, you need to look ahead and visualize yourself at your graduation day and explain how two years at the Texas MBA helped prepare you for your post- MBA personal and professional goals.